Grace Levy

-Grace Levy is a British actress, model and beauty pageant titleholder who was crowned as Miss Universe Great Britain 2014 and represented the country at Miss Universe 2014 pageant.
+Grace Levy is an English actress, model and beauty pageant titleholder who was crowned as Miss Universe Great Britain 2014 and represented the country at Miss Universe 2014 pageant.

 Pageantry

 Miss Bristol 2010

 Levy came second runner up in Miss Bristol in 2010.

 Miss Bristol 2011

 Levy came second place in Miss Bristol 2011.

 Miss Universe Great Britain 2011

 Levy entered the competition after being awarded direct entry into the final, which was held at the NEC in Birmingham.
 Grace finished unplaced, Chloe Beth Morgan took the crown and went on to represent Great Britain at the Miss Universe 2011 finals in Brazil.

 Miss England 2012

 Levy was crowned as Miss Hampshire in 2012.
 This led to her competing in Miss England that year where she placed Top 15 as a 'Judges choice'.
 Within the Miss England competition this year, Levy was a finalist for the Great Lengths Hair round, and also a top 20 talent finalist.